OnePlus confirms up to 40,000 customers were impacted by credit card hack

 OnePlus credits its tight knit community in helping bring the issue to light.
 “We cannot apologize enough for letting something like this happen,” the spokesperson writes.
 “We are eternally grateful to have such a vigilant and informed community, and it pains us to let you down.”

-OnePlus’ fanbase has remained fairly loyal to the company, in spite of a handful of very bumbles during the company’s short history.
+OnePlus’ fanbase has remained fairly loyal to it, in spite of a handful of very bumbles during its short history.
 As The Verge notes, the company is also looking to make an aggressive push into the U.S. through carrier deals and doesn’t believe this latest issue will have much of a direct impact on its chances.

 0